vippsas/vipps-checkout/vipps-checkout-api.md

 #### Sticky checkout session

-The SDK provides an alternative way to display the session, using a query parameter in the URL.
+The frontend SDK provides an alternative way to display the session, using a query parameter in the URL.
 This makes the session "sticky", meaning that the same session will open after a page refresh.

-If the query parameter `token` is present, and the token attribute in the argument object to VippsCheckout **is not** defined, the SDK will load the iFrame with the token from the query parameter.
+If the query parameter `token` is present, and the token attribute in the argument object to VippsCheckout **is not** defined, the frontend SDK will load the iFrame with the token from the query parameter.

 We provide a helper method that, when called, will redirect to the current page with the `token` queryParameter added to the URL.
 Initialize the `VippsCheckout` function outside of initiating a session.